 In a referendum held on 16 March, official results reported that 97 percent of voters wished to join Russia.
 However, the European Union (EU) and Ukraine disputed the results.
 Moreover, the OSCE and the EU had previously declared that the referendum would be unlawful and there were no international observers present.
 ‘Didier Burkhalter juge “illégal” le référendum en Crimée’, Agence France Press, 11 March 2011; ‘Ukraine: MEPs Call for Firm Action on Russia to Prevent Further Escalation’, European Parliament News, 12 March 2013; ‘Crimea Referendum: Voters ‘Back Russia Union’, BBC News, 16 March 2014.
 On 21 March 2014, Russian President Putin signed a law to annex Crimea.
 ‘Ukraine: Putin Signs Crimea Annexation’, BBC News, 21 March 2014.
 On 27 March 2014, with one hundred in favour, eleven against, and fifty-eight abstentions, the United Nations General Assembly adopted Resolution 68/262.
 According to resolution 68/262, 'the referendum held in the Autonomous Republic of Crimea and the city of Sevastopol on 16 March 2014, having no validity, cannot form the basis for any alteration of the status of the Autonomous Republic of Crimea or of the city of Sevastopol'.

-The purported annexation of Crimea does not change the status of Crimea as an occupied territory: Crimea remains under the control of Russian forces and Russian authorities without the consent of Ukraine.
+The purported annexation of Crimea does not change the status of Crimea as an occupied territory: Crimea remains under the control of Russian forces, without the consent of Ukraine.
 In the same sense, see R. Heinsch, ‘Conflict Classification in Ukraine’, International Law Studies 91 (2015), U.S. Naval College of War, pp 353-354.
 It has been reported that Russian authorities systematically transfer citizens from the Russian Federation to the occupied territory of the Autonomous Republic of Crimea and the city of Sevastopol, reportedly with the specific intent to change the demographic map of the population of Crimea.
 ‘Crimea after six years of Russian occupation: fear, human rights abuses and absence of freedom’, Ukrinform, 4 May 2020.
+This amounts to a violation of Article 49(6), Geneva Convention IV, which reads as follow: ‘the Occupying Power shall not deport or transfer parts of its own civilian population into the territory it occupies.’

 Views of parties to the conflict and other actors